kubermatic/kubeone/README.md

 edge, and IoT environments.
 KubeOne can install high-available (HA) master clusters as well single master clusters.

-## KubeOne User Survey

-**We're organizing the [KubeOne User Survey][survey]!**
-This survey is intended to shape the future roadmap of KubeOne.
-Your answers will help us determine future features and schedules.
-We’re raffling one 10€ Amazon gift card among the respondents of our KubeOne Survey.

 ## Getting Started

 All user documentation for the latest stable version is available at the